pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_message-actions.md

 ```

 Parameters:
-- channel (String, required, default: n/a): Channel name to list message actions for.
+- channel: String.
+Required.
+Channel name to list message actions for.
-- start (Integer, optional, default: n/a): Action timetoken for the start of the range (exclusive).
+- start: Integer.
+Optional.
+Message action timetoken for the start of the range (exclusive).
-- end (Integer, optional, default: n/a): Action timetoken for the end of the range (inclusive).
+- end: Integer.
+Optional.
+Message action timetoken for the end of the range (inclusive).
-- limit (Integer, optional, default: n/a): Number of message actions to return.
+- limit: Integer.
+Optional.
+Number of message actions to return.
-- http_sync (Boolean, optional, default: false): When true, executes synchronously and returns an array of envelopes.
+- http_sync: Boolean.
+Optional.
+Default: false.
+When true, executes synchronously and returns an array of envelopes.
-- callback (Lambda with one parameter, optional, default: n/a): Invoked for each envelope (for async calls, use value to retrieve the envelope).
+- callback: Lambda (one parameter).
+Optional.
+Invoked for each envelope (for async calls, use value to retrieve the envelope).

 ### Sample code[​](#sample-code-2)